Koko (music venue)

-Koko (previously called the Music Machine and Camden Palace) is a concert venue and former theatre in Camden Town, London.

-The building was known as Camden Palace from 1982 until its 2004 purchase and extensive restoration, led by Oliver Bengough and Mint Entertainment.
-Following the restoration, the venue was renamed as Koko, and is one of the premier live music venues in London.
+Koko is a concert venue and former theatre in Camden Town, London.
+Opened in 1900 as a theatre, it was first named The Camden Theatre, before reopening as a variety theatre in 1909 under the name Camden Hippodrome Theatre and then converting to a cinema two years later as Camden Hippodrome Picture Theatre.
+It was closed during World War II and taken over by the BBC following the war's conclusion.
+The BBC left in 1972 and the building lay empty until being reopened in 1977 as a live music venue named The Music Machine.
+The Music Machine was renamed the Camden Palace in 1982.
+The venue was purchased in 2004 and was the subject of extensive restoration, led by Oliver Bengough and Mint Entertainment.
+Following the restoration, the venue was renamed as Koko.
+In this guise it has been described as one of the premier live music venues in London.

-The venue is a fixture for many music, fashion and art partygoers and notoriously famous for its London nightlife scene.

-On the evening of 6 January 2020, a large fire broke out in the building.

 History

 1900–1945: Theatre and cinema

 The Camden Theatre opened on Boxing Day 1900.
 With a capacity of 2,434 it was one of the largest theatres in London outside the West End.
 The theatre was designed by the theatre architect W. G. R. Sprague.
 Ellen Terry opened the theatre, then the most celebrated actress in England, who had lived in nearby Stanhope Street as a child.

 The St Pancras Gazette, a local newspaper, commented as follows in a review of the theatre's production of an opera called The Geisha in 1901:

 It is a matter of special gratification that the opera was presented at our beautiful local theatre on a scale of magnificence and completeness which would do credit to a West End theatre, but this is nothing new at the Camden Theatre, being rather a continuation of the policy with which the proprietors started their enterprise, viz. to offer nothing to their patrons but standard work, which has received the unmistakable approval of critics and public.

 On 6 December 1909 it reopened as a variety theatre and became the Camden Hippodrome Theatre.
 By 1911 films were being presented as part of the variety programme and in January 1913 it became a cinema known as the Camden Hippodrome Picture Theatre.
 In January 1928, the theatre was bought by the Gaumont British cinema circuit.